 - Family problems, cultural identity, relationship difficulties, sexuality, gender issues, and sexual difficulties.

-- Feelings about physical health, caring for somebody with health problems, coping with disability, pregnancy related difficulties, self harm and food/eating related problems.
+- Physical health, caring for somebody with health problems, coping with disability, pregnancy related difficulties, self harm and food/eating related problems.

 Can a counsellor or psychotherapist prescribe medication?

 The counsellors and psychotherapists at the Crescent Practice cannot prescribe mediation for you.
 However they can speak with your GP or help refer you to a consultant psychiatrist who will be able to prescribe any necessary medication for you.